Public-Environmental-Data-Partners/overview/README.md

 1. If the repo has no license and was originally created by the US Government: Add a `LICENSE.txt` file to the repo using the following text (fill out the relevant info).

-	As a product of the US Government, the project REPO_NAME exists in the public domain and its
+	As a product of the US Government, the project REPO_NAME exists in the public domain and its copyright is held by the US Government as of DATE_OF_RETRIEVAL.

-1. If the repo has no license and was **not** created by the US Government, contact the owner to confirm licensing and copyright and update the repo accordingly.
+1. If the repo has no license and was **not** created by the US Government, contact the original owner to confirm licensing and copyright and update the repo accordingly.
-1. If the project requires other tasks for proper replication, create a project board for the repo and add those tasks as issues to the backlog.
+1. If the project requires other tasks for proper archival, create a project board for the repo and add those tasks as issues to the backlog.
 Assign the proper labels to them (e.g. help wanted or good first issue).

 #### Building on an archived project